VED road tax: how does car tax work and how much will it cost?

 Drivers paying in monthly instalments from a bank account will be subject to a 5% surcharge on top of the road tax price itself.
-However, that’s less than the 10% premium you'll pay when buying six months of road tax, an option currently used by 23% of motorists.
+However, that’s less than the 10% premium you'll pay when buying six months of road tax.
 Only the one-off annual payment comes with no extra charges.

 The key advantage of paying your car tax by Direct Debit is that the DVLA will continue taking the payments until you tell them to stop.
-It means that you’ll no longer need to remember to pay your road tax once a year, although of course you still need to ensure that your car has valid insurance cover and an MoT certificate if it's over three years old before you can renew your road tax.
+It means that you’ll no longer need to remember to pay your road tax once a year, although of course you still need to ensure that your car has valid insurance cover and an MoT certificate if it's over three years old.

 What happens to your road tax when you sell your car?